 Taskmaster.
 This is actually his power.
 Due to what he calls "photographic reflexes", he can perfectly emulate any humanly possible physical action he's seen someone else perform.
 Taskmaster has even been known to watch kung-fu movies on fast-forward and temporarily use the styles he saw at the same increased speed.
 Unfortunately, it also erases an equal portion of memory from his brain to make space for the new technique, i.e., his name or his wife.

 Back To The Future Part III: Marty attributes his skill at a 19th century shooting range to hours spent playing the arcade Light Gun shooting game Wild Gunman.
-This makes a certain amount of sense, considering the former is essentially a game as well, albeit with a real gun.
+This makes a certain amount of sense, considering the former is essentially a game as well, albeit with a real gun (never mind the recoil).
 The scene is part of a series-long Running Gag involving Marty being a crack shot at such "baby's toys".